vinibaggio/obsblog-template/README.md

 ### Prepare your Hugo blog

-You can either use the same Hugo setup I have or you can blow it up and move or start a new hugo blog from scratch there.
-To do that, create a new hugo blog by following the instructions on their website: https://gohugo.io/getting-started/quick-start/ or import your hugo blog into `hugoroot`.
+Either create a new hugo blog by following the instructions on their website: https://gohugo.io/getting-started/quick-start/ or import your hugo blog into `hugoroot`.
 Note that this script will overwrite some files that are needed to render links and images properly.
-Read more here:
+Read more here why:

 https://github.com/zoni/obsidian-export/#relative-links-with-hugo